angular/angular-ja/aio-ja/content/tutorial/toh-pt5.en.md

 {@a hero-details}
 ## Navigating to hero details

-The `HeroDetailsComponent` displays details of a selected hero.
+The `HeroDetailComponent` displays details of a selected hero.
-At the moment the `HeroDetailsComponent` is only visible at the bottom of the `HeroesComponent`
+At the moment the `HeroDetailComponent` is only visible at the bottom of the `HeroesComponent`

 The user should be able to get to these details in three ways.